Brion Tomb; architect Carlo Scarpa

-We aim to produce the highest quality documentation, with written documents and cost estimates fully coordinated to your designs.
-Taking our commitment to the next level involves consistently doing more: Ensuring reference back to appropriate standards, maintaining consistency with code requirements, engaging in on-going product and material exploration and research, and all to be able to make educated recommendations to our clients.
+Our goal is to produce the highest quality documentation, with written documents and cost estimates fully coordinated to your designs.
+Taking our commitment to the next level involves consistently doing more: Ensuring reference back to appropriate standards, maintaining consistency with code requirements, engaging in on-going product and material exploration and research, and remaining connected to our clients interests.

-We believe that accessibility is about more than accessing a building; it is a factor driving diversity.
-We must meet our desire to achieve a richer and more diverse world, where people of all types and abilities mutually contribute to strength-ening and further developing our culture by providing the means for all people to participate in our places of commerce, work, education, entertainment and habitation.
-We have developed a Division 01 specification section to provide a single point of reference for Accessibility requirements for your project.
-While all appropriate sections include their own unique requirements, the requirements of this Division 01 section provides a clearinghouse of dimensional and other coordination requirements to ensure that the subcontractors coordinate with the work of other trades, and provide the General Contractor a means to ensure all trades understand and work toward the standards.
+EQUITY & DIVERSITY We believe accessibility is about more than accessing a building; it is a factor driving diversity.
+Our consideration can lead us to achieve a richer and more diverse world, where people of all types and abilities mutually contribute to strengthening and further developing our culture, providing the means for all people to participate in our places of commerce, work, education, entertainment and habitation.
+We've developed a Division 01 specification section to provide a single point of reference for accessibility requirements.
+While all appropriate sections include their own unique requirements, the requirements of this Division 01 section can provide a single reference point to ensure that the subcontractors coordinate with the work of other trades, and provide the General Contractor a means to ensure all trades understand and work toward the standards.
 For more information about ADA standards for accessible design, visit U.S. Department of Justice [website].
-We also keep our finger on the pulse of further developments toward awareness of the needs of others and inclusivity in our collaborative designs.
-One example of this is 'neurodiversity' or the designing of spaces that anticipate the needs of people who aren't neurotypical and function under conditions such as autism spectrum disorder, attention deficit syndrome, dyslexia, and Tourette syndrome.
+We also keep our finger on the pulse of further developments toward awareness of the needs of others, and actively work with our clients to incorporate support for equity, diversity and inclusivity in our collaborative specification work.
+An example of this is the incorporation of alternative paths to qualification for inclusion in Bidding, through experience and knowledge instead of specific certification requirements in Quality Assurance articles.
+This can open the door to additional women-, minority- and veteran-owned bidders.
+Another example is awareness of 'neurodiversity' or the designing of spaces that anticipate the needs of people who aren't neurotypical and function under conditions such as autism spectrum disorder, attention deficit syndrome, dyslexia, and Tourette syndrome.
 For more information about designing for neurodiversity, see HOK's recently published document "Designing a Neuro-diverse Workplace" [website].
+We are also starting to work on projects seeking WELL Equity Rating and Social Equity Assessment Method (SEAM) Certification (Jan 2024).
+We'll be sure to update this space as we develop standards and specifications around those programs!
+Please refer to our Career page for our hiring practices based on protected law and guided by equitable practices.
+Please see our Sources page for information about specifications and worker safety and best practices.
 MATERIALS TRANSPARENCY

 Our office is committed to being on the leading edge of materials transparency and clarity in materials reporting and building products accountability.
 We were early members of the local group Portland Materials Transparency Collaborative (PTMC), and helped out by building the PMTC's website.
 We were also one of the first signatories to the national Materials Pledge letter, now with more than 85 firms nationwide having signed-on.
 Here is a link to review signatories to the Materials Pledge letter, and to become one yourself.
 In 2018 we worked jointly with our client Hacker Architects and a graduate student team from Portland State University's Graduate Studies in Architecture program to develop our first "Declare-label intensive" project, for a gymnasium addition to Oregon Episcopal School we specified for Hacker (now under construction).
-Then, as a follow-up within the office, we hired one of those PSU grad-students to work for us during the winter of 2018, summer 2019 and again this summer, to incorporate Declare, EPD and HPD compliant products and manufacturers to our baseline specifications.
+Then, as a follow-up within the office, we hired one of those PSU grad-students to work for us during summer- and winter-break periods 2018, 2019 and 2020 to incorporate Declare, EPD and HPD compliant products and manufacturers to our baseline specifications.

 Logos below provide links to program resources for product transparency: PERSONAL SERVICE